Musgrave Street, Hartlepool showing Birmingham House of Robinsons Store.

 Children for many years looked forward to the Robinson's Christmas Bazaar when Santa would arrive at the station and travel to the store on a house on wheels.

-Robinson's stores in Hartlepool, Leeds and Stockton were taken over by Debenhams in 1964 and although the Stockton and Leeds stores remain as Debenhams, the Hartlepool store was demolished in the late 1960s along with the rest of Lynn Street.More detail »
+Robinson's stores in Hartlepool, Leeds and Stockton were taken over by Debenhams in 1964 and although the Stockton and Leeds stores remain as Debenhams, the Hartlepool store was demolished around 1970 along with the rest of Lynn Street.More detail »